By Stephanie Younger •

 I continue pushing for gun violence prevention by encouraging people to amplify the voices of those disproportionately affected by it, and advocating for restorative justice practices and community non-violence.
 My call-to-action to white feminists is to start showing up for us by confronting your biases and not only showing up to the events that make you comfortable, but also showing up for causes that challenge issues that may not directly affect you.

-Written by Stephanie Younger, a 16-year-old student activist, organizer and writer who advocates for Womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention
+Stephanie Younger is a 17-year-old student, organizer and writer who advocates for womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention.